 We leave Munich, Germany after four glorious sunny days, and drive through the countryside.
 I feel the change in the weather, and suddenly we are seeing snow on the sides of the road.
 The housing styles also are varying from what we have seen in Eastern Europe the past few months.
+We sadly leave our accommodation behind us.

 Our main stop for the day is Neuschwanstein Castle, the residence of Mad King Ludwig.
 I visited this castle some thirty years ago, and wanted to take Explorason there.
 All I remember was that last time it was near Liechtenstein.
 We lined up for the tour, and walked up the hill.
 Then we queued for a very structured inner tour, where no photographs were permitted.
 By the end of the tour, I felt sorry for poor old King Ludwig, who didn’t enjoy his reign as king for too long, before a mysterious death.